Michael G. Long: Career

 Long is the author or editor of books on civil rights, religion, and politics, including Jackie Robinson: A Spiritual Biography; Gay Is Good: The Life and Letters of Gay Rights Pioneer Franklin Kameny; Beyond Home Plate: Jackie Robinson on Life after Baseball; Martin Luther King, Jr., Homosexuality, and the Early Gay Rights Movement; and Marshalling Justice: The Early Civil Rights Letters of Thurgood Marshall.

-Long's first book on Jackie Robinson was selected as a best book of the year by Publishers Weekly.
-Long served as an expert historian for Ken Burns's documentary on Jackie Robinson.

 Long has written for the Los Angeles Times, the Chicago Tribune, USA Today, the Afro, the Huffington Post, the Chicago Sun-Times, New York Daily News, and the Pittsburgh Post-Gazette, and his work has been featured or reviewed in or on NPR, The New York Times, the Washington Post, the Los Angeles Times, the Boston Globe, USA Today, Salon, CNN, Book Forum, Ebony/Jet, and other newspapers and journals.

-Long lives in Lower Allen Township (PA) with Karin, Jackson, and Nate.
+Long lives in Lower Allen Township (PA).
 He received a Ph.D from Emory University in 2000.